 Cook.
 In a large skillet or wok over medium to high heat add 2-3 tablespoon of vegetable oil and cook the chicken until golden brown on all sides (about 3-4 minutes.)

-Remove from pan and set aside in a plate lined with paper towel.
+Remove from pan and set aside in a plate lined with a paper towel.

-In the same skillet add vegetables, cook for few minutes until they get almost tender and throw in the pineapple.
+In the same skillet add vegetables, cook for a few minutes until they get almost tender, and throw in the pineapple.

 Stir well and return chicken to the pan, pour the sauce on top.